Coill Dubh produce comeback for the ages to reach SHC semi-final

 COILL DUBH 3-19 CELBRIDGE 3-17

-Gritty Coill Dubh brought all of their experience to bear as battled back from a ten-point deficit to edge out Celbridge at the death in a thrilling UPMC Senior Hurling Championship Quarter Final at Manguard Park.
+Gritty Coill Dubh brought all of their experience to bear as they battled back from a ten-point deficit to edge out Celbridge at the death in a thrilling UPMC Senior Hurling Championship Quarter Final at Manguard Park.

 With the wind at their backs a Celbridge side with Niall Ó Muineacháin sweeping superbly, Oisín Lynam and Alan Goss dominant at midfield and Gerry Keegan accurate as ever up front, seemed to have put enough between the sides when reaching half-time nine points ahead (3-11 to 1-8).